cmints/website/pages/documentation/themes/ejs.md

 ### {toc[Page heading] Table Of Content}

 {toc-p[Paragraph in 'Table Of Content' section]
-With the markdown pages "toc" variable in the ".ejs" layouts can be used in order to create a Table Of Content.
-The "toc" variable is a tree like object where each node corresponds to a markdown Heading containing id and title of the heading.
+With the markdown pages <fix>`toc`</fix> variable in the ".ejs" layouts can be used in order to create a Table Of Content.
+The **toc** variable is a tree like object where each node corresponds to a markdown Heading containing id and title of the heading.
 ID for headings are slugyfied and generated automatically.
 If the node contain children, then all children nodes can be accessible by the node's children property:
 }

 ```JSON